 Cold winter air typically contains less moisture and humidity than other seasons.
 Using electric heaters to warm the room temperature also contributes to indoor dryness, which can dry out mucous membranes and skin.
 When your nose dries out, this can force you to open your mouth at night to breath, leading to snoring and affecting how well you (and your partner) sleep.

-If you run the heater often or live in a drier climate, a humidifier could prove helpful.
-The EPA suggests keeping indoor humidity levels around 25%-40% in the winter – if your sinuses are irritated, skin feels dry, or you notice lots of static, it could be low.
+If you run the heater often or live in a drier climate, a humidifier could prove helpful.suggests keeping indoor humidity levels around 25%-40% in the winter – if your sinuses are irritated, skin feels dry, or you notice lots of static, it could be low.
 Cool mist humidifiers are generally suggested for congestion and children’s rooms, while ultrasonic models limit noise for sound-sensitive sleepers.

 Colds & Flus

-Winter season is also prime time for seasonal colds and flus which can affect sleep.
-Rather than breathing through your nose, which is considered ideal, congested sinuses force you open your mouth which can be uncomfortable and, as mentioned above, lead to snoring and disrupt normal sleep patterns.
-Fevers, body aches, coughs and other symptoms also make sleeping a struggle.
+The winter season is also prime time for seasonal colds, along with the flu season that can affect sleep.
+Rather than breathing through your nose, which is considered ideal, congested sinuses force you to open your mouth which can be uncomfortable and, as mentioned above, lead to snoring and disrupt normal sleep patterns.
+Fevers, body aches, cough, and other symptoms also make sleeping a struggle.

 To get better sleep if you get sick, consider using a humidifier, keeping rooms dark, and sleeping with your upper body elevated to alleviate congestion.
 Staying hydrated and sipping on herbal tea before bed can also help.
 Web MD suggests being careful of stimulants and alcohol in cold medicines and recommends trying nasal decongestant sprays or strips for relief as an alternative.